nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ## Introduction

-Stores all of the forex rates in one place and allows the user to store many different types of currency within one “bank” account/wallet.
+Stores all the forex rates in one place and allows the user to store different types of currency within one “bank” account/wallet.

 ## Quick Start

-{Give steps to get started quickly}

 1. Ensure that you have Java 11 or above installed.
-1. Down the latest version of `Duke` from [here](http://link.to/duke).
+2. Download the latest version of `Duke` from [here](http://link.to/duke).

 ## Features